 High-intensity exercises, especially those with jumping and jarring movements, can be hard and painful on your joints.
-Stick to low-intensity exercises such as walking or even riding a bike.
+Stick to low-intensity activities such as walking or even riding a bike.
 Another great aerobic option is swimming or pool-based fitness classes.

-The water resistance will provide you with a great workout as well as being gentle on your joints.
+The water resistance will provide you with a great workout, as well as being gentle on your joints.
 Some exercise is better than no exercise, so whatever amount of physical activity you can take part in is beneficial.

 Strengthening your muscles will allow them to provide stability and support for your joints, easing discomfort.
 Start slow as your balance and form may not yet be that great.
 In the beginning, it can be helpful to perform exercises with only your bodyweight before moving to dumbells or weighted objects.